 It can be very frustrating when you put all your energy into a business only to see it plod along, especially if the business is something you believe in.
-I’ve been there.
-I had all the makings of a fantastic business but I just couldn’t get it to gather momentum.
-It made no sense as to why I couldn’t as it was an innovative concept, it was current, I had passion and determination, and there was what I believed to be a solid business plan in place.
-But no matter how hard I tried, it just wasn’t working – until I learned about the 80/20 rule!
+We’ve all been there.
+We have the makings of a fantastic business but we just can’t get it to gather momentum.
+The idea is innovative, current and well thought out, the passion and determination are there, but no matter how hard we try, it just plods along.
+If this sounds familiar, you need to understand the 80/20 rule!

 The make or break for your business is whether you identify the “20%” and whether you place priority on the 20%.
 For example, if you have a list of ten activities to do, two of those activities will turn out to be worth as much or more than the other eight activities put together.
 The ten activities may take the same amount of time to accomplish but one or two of those activities will contribute much greater value than any of the others.
 These two are invariably the activities that you should do first.
 The payoff for completing these activities properly can be huge so prioritise them and refuse to work on activities in the bottom 80% while you still have activities in the top 20% left to be done.

 The question you need to ask yourself when faced with a task is: “Is this in the top 20% of my activities or in the bottom 80%?”
 If it is in the top 20%, treat it as a high value activity and do it first.
 It may be the hardest to do but get it done first.
 The other activities will then be much easier as it will give you clarity on a way forward.
 In some cases the other activities may not even be useful!